 Depending on the size of your place, this can be a big job, but it’s possible to be fast and also be thorough.

-It’s important to vacuum well as I recommend moping afterwards and this can only be as good as the vacuum that precedes it.
+It’s important to vacuum well as I recommend mopping afterwards and this can only be as good as the vacuuming that precedes it.

 If you are able to, try and move couches, chairs, and other items like bedside tables.
 You should also try and move your beds every two to three months and vacuum underneath.

 For large area rugs (8 x 10 and up) vacuum under the edges or fold it back.
-Vacuum and then pick up smaller rugs to prepare for moping afterward.
+Vacuum and then pick up smaller rugs to prepare for mopping afterward.